 - Salt to taste

-- Place the pumpkin puree in a large bowl, and add the gluten-free flour blend and the beaten egg, then mix the ingredients well until you get a uniform dough
+- Make the Dough: Place the pumpkin puree in a large bowl, and add the gluten-free flour blend and the beaten egg, then mix the ingredients well until you get a uniform dough.

-- Bring a large pot of generously-salted water to a boil, then place gnocchi in a few batched in the water.
+- Cook the Gnocchi: Bring a large pot of generously-salted water to a boil, then place gnocchi in a few batched in the water.
 When gnocchi floats to the top, it is cooked.
 Remove gnocchi from the hot water and set aside.

-- As the gnocchi cooks, place the three sprigs of rosemary in a large skillet over medium heat and melt the stick of butter and let it cook until it turns brown and fragrant.
-Add in cream fraiche and stir well, then add salt to taste.
+- Prepare the Sauce: As the gnocchi cooks, place the three sprigs of rosemary in a large skillet over medium heat and melt the stick of butter and let it cook until it turns brown and fragrant.
+Add in crème fraîche and stir well, then add salt to taste.

-- Divide cooked gnocchi into 2 equal portions and serve with rosemary brown butter sauce.
+- Garnish and Serve: Divide cooked gnocchi into 2 equal portions and serve with rosemary brown butter sauce.
 Garnish with fresh rosemary and cracked black pepper if desired.

 Adapted from: The Krooked Spoon